itsnicksia/wizardry-daphne-guide/docs/story/2-port-town-grand-legion.md

-# Port Town Grand Legion
+# Abyss 2: Port Town Grand Legion

 # Saving the Missing Person and Not Being Murdered